 rowSelection: Type of row selection, set to either

-'multiple'to enable selection.
-Single sets to single row selection, such that when you select a row, the previously selected row gets unselected.
-Multiple allows multiple row selection.
+'single'will use single row selection, such that when you select a row, any previously selected row gets unselected.

 rowMultiSelectWithClick: Set to

-trueto all multiple rows to be selected with a single click.
-E.g. if you click select one row, then click select another row, the first row will keep it's selection.
+trueto allow multiple rows to be selected with clicks.
+For example, if you click to select one row and then click to select another row, the first row will stay selected as well.
 Clicking a selected row in this mode will deselect the row.
 This is useful for touch devices where

 Shiftclicking is not an option.

 suppressRowDeselection: Set to

-false.
-If true, then rows will be deselected if you hold down ctrl + click the row.
-Normal behaviour with the grid disallows deselection of nodes (ie once a node is selected, it remains selected until another row is selected in its place).
+Ctrland click the row.
+By default the grid disallows deselection of rows (i.e. once a row is selected, it remains selected until another row is selected in its place).

 true, rows won't be selected when clicked.
-Use, for example, when you want checkbox selection, and don't want to also select when the row is clicked.
+Use, for example, when you want checkbox selection, and don't want to also select the row when the row is clicked.

 When you pass data to the grid, it wraps each data item in an node.
 This is explained in the section Client-Side Row Model.
 When you query for the selected rows, there are two method types: ones that return nodes, and ones that return data items.
 To get the selected nodes / rows from the grid, use the following API methods:

 api.getSelectedNodes(): Returns an array of the selected nodes.

-api.getSelectedRows(): Returns a array of selected rows data.
+api.getSelectedRows(): Returns an array of data from the selected rows.

-Working with the ag-Grid nodes is preferred over the row data as it provide you with more information and maps better to the internal representation of ag-grid.
+Working with ag-Grid nodes is preferred over the row data as it provides you with more information and maps better to the internal representation of ag-Grid.